Edgar started his own company after an internship in China

 Bridges the gap between Denmark and China

-‘China is so large and completely different to anything that we Westerners are used to.
+‘China is so large and completely different from anything that we Westerners are used to.
 I was so captivated and inspired by the Chinese culture, which is so rich in history, their food and lifestyle which focuses on physical and mental balance, and their way of moving and the martial arts of Tai Chi and Kung Fu.
 The Chinese smile a lot, are very friendly and service-minded.
 I also like the fact that they haven’t just thrown their old culture away and replaced it with something new.
 We can learn a lot from them in Denmark.
 Therefore, my company focuses on how Danes and Chinese people can inspire each other,’ says Edgar Zillmann, who comes from the Hungarian capital Budapest.